edrondsal/marsroverdashboard-project-nanodegree/README.md

 The client is composed of a Web App, created using Functional Programming paradigm.

-The High Order Functions have been marked with the comment: `HIGH ORDER FUNCTION BECAUSE RETURNING A FUNCTION` in the `client.js` file
+The goal is to have only one entry point fr each UI page, the functions working as entry points are the follow:

+`startApp` :  For the Rovers Page
+`roverClick` : For the Rove Detail page

+Also following the immutable rules, there are also only 2 functions that changes the data:

+`updateRovers` : For the Rovers Page `updateRoverPhotos`: For the Rove Detail page

+All other app logic follow a functional chain, each function call and uses the result of another function.

 ## Getting Started <a name="getting-started"></a>

-First clone this github project, and install dependencies: `npm install`
+First clone this github project: `git clone https://github.com/edrondsal/marsroverdashboard-project-nanodegree.git`

+Install dependencies: `npm install`

 Then run webpack to create the distribution files: `npm run build-dev`